CFC-Servers/GLuaTest/LLM_PROMPT.md

 **Caveats:**

-- **No External Functions:** Do not use functions not provided by GLuaTest.
+- **No External Functions:** Do not use testing functions not provided by GLuaTest.
 - **Automatic Stub Restoration:** Stubs are automatically restored after each test; manual restoration is rarely needed.
 - **Async Tests Must Signal Completion:** Always call `done()` or `fail()` in async tests.